 Bengaluru: Fire breaks out at HAL, no casualties reported

-Bengaluru, Apr 29: A fire has been broken out on Wednesday in the foundry department near the old Hindustan Aeronautics Limited (HAL) airport in Bengaluru.
+Bengaluru, Apr 29: A fire has broken out on Wednesday in the foundry department near the old Hindustan Aeronautics Limited (HAL) airport in Bengaluru.

 All efforts are being made to control the fire, says the Spokesperson Gopal Sutar of HAL, Bengaluru.